 Initially applied to natural sciences, Complexity Theory has found its way into project management practice, shattering the traditional perspective that projects are linear entities that can be managed with a top-down strategy.

 Since projects are nonlinear, dynamic, and actually unpredictable, managers must be able to exercise collaboration, creativity, and adaptation when tackling project complexity, instead of using a mechanical approach.

 The Complexity Theory states that order can emerge from seemingly chaotic systems, such as in businesses, especially when you understand each dimension of difficulty well.
 Certified and experienced project manager Mohit Jain PgMP® outlines the common factors that contribute to project complexity and the ways you can address them with basic principles of project management:

 A well-defined scope is what every project manager wants before starting a venture.
 But usually, it doesn't happen.
 Sometimes, the clients themselves aren’t clear about what they want.
 Other times, the stakeholders’ demands change over the project lifecycle, evolving from a single deliverable to 10 or more.

 These uncertainties can be a roadblock to setting a proper budget and an accurate timeline, throwing off a clear plan, and making way for a more complex project.
 For those who are preparing for the certification test, questions relating to uncertainty are among the most common queries you’ll encounter.
-This PMP® exam simulator should help you prepare for those types of test questions.
+This PMP® practice exam should help you prepare for those types of PMP exam questions.

 What principle of project management to use?
 When you face uncertainty about the scope of a project, embrace the principle of stakeholder engagement, communicating, and getting to know your clients.
 Here’s how: